rinanasir/learn-gardening-website/README.md

 ## About this website

-1. We can know about different types of plants around us
-2. Through this website we provice different kinds of gardening services
+1. Through this website we provide different kinds of gardening services
-3. This website is an example of single page application web development
+2. There are courses where people can learn about gardening
+3. People can know about different types of plants around us
-4. In future we can sell plants, gardening tools through this website
+4. We are still working on this site, so in future we can sell plants, gardening tools through this website
+5. This website is an example of single page application web development